Tag: Paul

 Were Moses and Paul always deeply and intimately connected to God?
 No. While we can be sure that Moses learned about the God of the Israelites from his biological mother, his life in the court of the Pharaoh would have definitely tempered some of that (though likely there was some warmth for the faith of his mother).

 Paul was a strict observer of the Jewish Law.
-So strictly did he follow the Law, that he vigorously attacked the fledgling faith of the Way (that became later identified as ).
+So strictly did he follow the Law, that he vigorously attacked the fledgling faith community of the Way (that became later identified as ).
 We could easily say he was an observant Jew.
 However, his pre-conversion life would not have had the same connection to God based upon his conversion.

-This is not to say that your with God is not significant or deep.
+This is not to say that your relationship with God is not significant or deep.
 It is to say that each of us lives different lives, and how that affects our relationship with God may be significant.

 What we can do is to temper ourselves by reading the Scriptures, prayer, and a group of fellow believers that we can be fully open with all our flaws and failures.
-As we become more shaped by the Scriptures, prayer, and the faithful lives of , we can begin to expect to understand the guidance that God has been providing to this point, but we were unable to grasp it.
+As we become more shaped by the Scriptures, prayer, and the lives of others, we can begin to expect to understand the guidance that God has been providing to this point, but we were unable to grasp it.

 Lastly, though, is the hardest part…and it’s all ours.
 It is our free will.
 We can choose to pursue God and God’s will.
 We still may choose our own.